 Taking no risk is the biggest risk!

-Riding down this lonely back road in western mass , a road I’ve been on a thousand times, but in some way for the first time on this particular day.
-I came across this little pond with a small bench just inviting strangers to sit for a minute and enjoy the view.
+Riding down this lonely back road in Western MA, a road I’ve been on a thousand times but in some way for the very 1st time on this day.
+I came across this little pond with a small bench, just inviting strangers to sit for a minute and enjoy the view.

-There were no houses around, no small summer camps that belong to this spot.
-However someone placed this bench here, and I’m pleased they did.
-See it was a early day in the spring of 2021 I was riding down this road.
-A quick little get away by myself, just an over night trip to western mass and Eastern New York.
+There were no houses around, no small summer camps that seem to belong to this one small spot.
+However, someone placed this bench here and I’m pleased they did.
+See it was early spring of 2021.
+I was riding down this road heading for a quick little get away by myself.
+Just a one-night trip to Western MA and Eastern New York.

 A solo trip, but was it?

-I didn’t have anyone with me, or never met anyone while out riding but I think I wasn’t alone.
+I didn’t have anyone with me, or never met anyone along the way but I don’t think I was alone.
 2020 was a year that has been filled with crazy events, lots of hate and certainly too much heartbreak.
 Unprecedented times for sure.
 This early spring of 2021 trip away was very much needed to get out and explore and take one of my favorite motorcycles along with me.

-We’ll see just before the world got crazy I had just ended a relationship with someone I loved and cared about deeply.
-Seems odd to say that , but it’s true sometimes you need to walk away even if you are in love, and you don’t think you able too.
+Just before the world got crazy, I had ended a relationship with someone I still deeply cared for and was in love with.
+Sounds odd to say that but sometimes you need to walk away even if you are in love, and you don’t think you able too.
 This is a very difficult thing to do.

-So then came the sh$t show 2020 was and with the world covered in masks and people staying home it was a perfect time for me to concentrate on self care.
+Then came the shit show of 2020 was, the world was covered in masks, and people were staying home, it was the perfect time for me to concentrate on self-care

-I took a risk that year, and I’m so happy I did.
-We all know you need to risk failure to find success, risk rejection to find acceptance and risk heartbreak to find love.
+I took a risk that year and I so happy I did.
+It’s true that you have to risk failure to find success, risk rejection to find acceptance and risk heartbreak to find love.

-So on this chilly sunny day back in March I sat on this bench and spent some time with myself.
+So, on this chilly day back in March I sat on this bench and spent some time with myself.
 I remembered all the wonderful things I have in my life.
-4 amazing daughters that I so proud of and love deeply, loving family members, such great friends that I would do anything for!
+4 amazing daughters that I so proud of and love deeply, loving family members and such great friends that I would do anything for!
 A garage full of awesome motorcycles that whisk me away to places like this small pond and a career that I love that allows me to do all this.

-But most importantly a great relationship with myself, again.
+However most importantly a great relationship with myself, again!